Gabby Allen Shows Off Killer Physique In Handkerchief Top And Bikini Bottoms

-The Challenge: Double Agents star Gabby Allen is showing off her enviable body in a sexy new Instagram snap.
+The Challenge: Double Agents star Gabby Allen is showing off her enviable body in a new Instagram snap.
 The MTV personality wowed her 1.1 million followers with her December 19 post.

 The 28-year-old has been enjoying her time in the United Arab Emirates with her boyfriend and has been sharing some of her sexy bikini snaps with her fans.
 Her most recent look featured a Dior silk handkerchief top which tied behind her back.
 The piece formed a triangular shape over her chest and torso with the bottom point landing at her bellybutton.
-Gabby’s cleavage was entirely concealed, as the top of the handkerchief landed high up on her chest.
+Gabby’s cleavage was entirely concealed, as the top of the handkerchief sat high up on her chest.

 Her toned tummy was exposed and was perfectly bronzed by her time in the sun.
 She sported white bikini bottoms, which had sides that rose high on her waist.
 Gabby wore her blond locks down and straight with her strands landing just above her shoulders.
 The reality star added some simple gold jewelry to her getup, which included small hoops and a thin chain bracelet.